1.9 C

 – Discover Achievements and History at Stockholm's Nobel Prize Museum

-Welcome to The Nobel Prize Museum (Nobelprismuseet), a unique destination in the heart of Stockholm, Sweden.
+Discover the Nobel Prize Museum (Nobelprismuseet), a unique destination in the heart of Stockholm, Sweden.
 Located in the historic Stockholm Stock Exchange building (Börshuset) in The Old Town (Gamla Stan), this museum celebrates the history, achievements, and legacy of the Nobel Prize and its esteemed laureates.

 Discover the Nobel Prize Museum

-Engaging Exhibits and Activities
+Engaging exhibits and activities

 The museum brings the Nobel Prize to life through: